kurg/KendyVerse/README.md

 Bought Raspberry Pi 3b

 March 2020 - Mexico City
-Bought taank for Raspberry Pi 3b
+Bought tank for Raspberry Pi 3b
 Started fixing Kendy07.py and added new versions up to kendy11.py Also created kstart01.py for KyBot (my tank).
-Added new versions to kstart01.py up to kstart03.py
+Added new versions to kstart01.py up to kstart03.py Also got an Uno R3 Board with a shield (for something)

 Thats it for now :)